dcxSt/computational_methods_phys512/pset01/README.md

-What should the error be for the Lorentzian from the rational function fit?
+*What should the error be for the Lorentzian from the rational function fit?
 Does what you got agree with the expectations when the order is higher (say `n=4, m=5`)?
 What happens if you switch from `np.linalg.inv` to `np.linalg.pinv` (which tries to deal with singular matrices)?
 Can you understand what has happend by looking at `p` and `q`?
-As a hint, think about why we had to fix the constant term in the denominator, and how that might generalize.
+As a hint, think about why we had to fix the constant term in the denominator, and how that might generalize.*

+The error for the Lorentzian from the rational function fit should be pretty damn close to the roundoff error.
+This is because a low order rational fit will find the exact (up to roundoff) parameters of the Lorentzian.

+However when the order is higher, the matrix that we invert to solve for those values will be degenerate, because the coefficients are over-specified.
+Zero eigenvalues leads to infinite eigenvalues in the inverse.

+Switching to `np.linalg.pinv` solves the problem as this routine is designed to set those eigenvalues that blow up, to zero.

+Can you understand what has happend by looking at `p` and `q`?
+Yes.
+The coefficients of `p` and `q` are over specified.
+That is to say, if we factor out `1/(x**2+1)` from `q`, then the remaining coefficients of `q` can be anything so long as they cancel out with the coefficients of `p` on top.
+Since `x**2+1` is order two, this means we have `min(n,m-2)` degrees of freedom, i.e. `min(n,m-2)` zero eigenvalues.